BloomTech-Labs/Job-Funnel-ds-API/README.md

 2. Clone the other repo which has the web scraper and models: https://github.com/Lambda-School-Labs/Job-Funnel-ds-Data

 3. Create your own database and login credentials setup since the .gitignore has our live database credentials.
 Install any libraries from requirements of both repos that weren't added.
+If you are Lambda Labs students, your TL should give you the  AWS DB credentials or .env files.
+Else you can find them by DM'ing previous team members.

 4. Run the scraper in the other repo to begin populating the data base.